rocky-linux/documentation/docs/books/web_services/021-web-servers-apache.md

 </Directory>
 ```

 The `Directory` section defines a block of directives applying to a part of the server's file system.
-The directives contained here will only apply to the specified directory (and its sub-directories).
+The directives here will only apply to the specified directory (and sub-directories).

 The syntax of this block accepts wildcards, but it is preferable to use the DirectoryMatch block.

-In the following example, we're going to deny access to the server's local hard disk, regardless of the client.
+In the following example, we'll deny access to the server's local hard disk, regardless of the client.
 The "/" directory represents the root of the hard disk.

 ```file
 <Directory />